-Fibromyalgia is probably the most misunderstood condition we help people for as upper cervical chiropractors in St. Charles, IL.
+Fibromyalgia is probably the most misunderstood condition we help people for as St. Charles, IL upper cervical chiropractors.
 Fibromyalgia syndrome is a chronic pain disorder known for widespread pain involving the muscles and ligaments.
 About 4% of Americans live with fibromyalgia.
 Women are predominantly affected.
 In the past, doctors referred to it as fibrosis.

 Fibromyalgia Signs and Symptoms

 Below are some of the signs and symptoms of fibromyalgia.

 - Chronic pain all over the body affecting the muscles, bones, and joints

 - Inability to sleep or not achieving restorative sleep

 - Fibro fog or cognitive difficulties including poor concentration and forgetfulness

 - Dry mouth